 Finally: Welcome to Helsinki in 2020!

-The third Finnish Coastal Champs will be arranged again next year in September 2020.
+The third Finnish Coastal Champs will be arranged on September 19th, 2020.
 We might make the distance again a bit longer but overall the race format will be the same.

 Hope to see you rowing in Helsinki next autumn!
 Contact us at Quiske for more info ;-)